KerwinTsai310/Master-Document/MasterDocument.md

-# Python Beginner Guide by Kerwin & Arnav
+t# Python Beginner Guide by Kerwin & Arnav
 Welcome to the **Beginner Python Master Document**!
 This is a simple introduction to Python, a perfect tool for beginners who want to learn the basics of Python coding.
 This guide covers comments, variables, data types, printing, and more.

 ## Requirements